-Although it has been over a year since the new installments, Pokémon X and Y were released; there has been a lot more hype around the remaster of Alpha Ruby and Omega Sapphire than previous generations.
+Although it has been over a year since the new instalments, Pokémon X and Y were released; there has been a lot more hype around the remaster of Alpha Ruby and Omega Sapphire than previous generations.

 Back when the Gameboy Advance was popular, Ruby and Sapphire was Pokémon’s and Game Freak’s new way of exploring RPGs, where secret bunkers can be made and Pokemon Contests to be played without any sort of battling.